DiginessForever/flicklistBlog/README.md

 https://conda.io/miniconda.html   (Choose the installer with Python 3.6 or higher)
-2. Install git (Windows only - other OSs sensibly already come with git installed) https://git-scm.com/  (if you are on Mac or Linux, you already have git) When git is installed, run git-bash -> it will open up a command window.
+2. Install git (Windows only - other OSs sensibly already come with git installed) https://git-scm.com/  (if you are on Mac or Linux, you already have git) When git is installed, run git-bash.
+It will open up a command window.
 All commands below (other than the SQL commands) will be entered into this git-bash window.
 3. Install MySQL and MySQL Workbench https://dev.mysql.com/downloads/installer/  (if on Linux, look up the apt-get install and configure process)